mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So finally, we have to practice regulating the mind.
 That regulation of the mind is the practice of *egolessness*.

 But how can you practice egolessness?
 Dōgen Zen Master says, “If you really simply forget your body and mind, you should throw away yourself into the house of Buddha.”
 That means, you should throw yourself away... to something.
-That *to something* is *to your object*.
+That *to something* is to your object.
 But this object is not merely an object, this is the house of the Buddha.

 So first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
 But this object is not the book; this book is Buddha.
 So to throw away yourself into this book means to throw away yourself into the house of Buddha.
-That means deal with the book, as well as dealing with your life.
-So you can deal with this book with *compassion*.
+That means deal with the book, as well as dealing with your life, so you can deal with this book with *compassion*.
 It's really compassion.
 At that time, the book really teaches you something.

 So that is egolessness.